scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 ### `startTime` and `endTime`

-When one issues a transaction to join the Default Subnet they specify the time they will enter (start validating) and leave (stop validating.)
+When one issues a transaction to join the Primary Network they specify the time they will enter (start validating) and leave (stop validating.)
-The minimum duration that one can validate the Default Subnet is 24 hours, and the maximum duration is one year.
+The minimum duration that one can validate the Primary Network is 24 hours, and the maximum duration is one year.
-One can re-enter the Default Subnet after leaving, it's just that the maximum *continuous* duration is one year.
+One can re-enter the Primary Network after leaving, it's just that the maximum *continuous* duration is one year.
-`startTime` and `endTime` are the Unix times when your validator will start and stop validating the Default Subnet, respectively. `startTime` must be in the future relative to the time the transaction is issued.
+`startTime` and `endTime` are the Unix times when your validator will start and stop validating the Primary Network, respectively. `startTime` must be in the future relative to the time the transaction is issued.

 ### `stakeAmount`

-In order to validate the Default Subnet one must stake AVAX tokens.
+In order to validate the Primary Network one must stake AVAX tokens.
 This parameter defines the amount of AVAX staked.

 ### `rewardAddress`

-When a validator stops validating the Default Subnet, they will receive a reward if they are sufficiently responsive and correct while they validated the Default Subnet.
+When a validator stops validating the Primary Network, they will receive a reward if they are sufficiently responsive and correct while they validated the Primary Network.
 These tokens are sent to `rewardAddress`.
 The original stake will be sent back to an address controlled by `username`.

 A validator's stake is never slashed, regardless of their behavior; they will always receive their stake back when they're done validating.